Picture Your Future

 Minimum

-A ‘minimum’ lifestyle covers all your needs, with some left over for fun and social occasions.
-You could holiday in the UK, eat out about once a month and do some affordable leisure activities about twice a week.
+The Minimum Standard covers the cost of all your basic needs, and some left over for fun.
+A self-catering or half-board holiday in the UK, eating out once a month and some affordable leisure activities with family and friends once or twice a week.

 Moderate